1bgn/custom_text_engine/README.md

 cd example
 flutter run

-text

 ## Generated code (freezed)

-This package uses `freezed` for model code generation.
-Consumers of the published package do **not** need to run `build_runner` — generated files must be included in the published package.

 For contributors (when changing annotated models):

 dart run build_runner build --delete-conflicting-outputs

-text

 ## Public API rules